scality/backbeat/docs/metrics.md

 }
 ```

+### Backlog

-### `/_/backbeat/api/metrics/crr/<location-name>/backlog`
+`/_/backbeat/api/metrics/crr/<location-name>/backlog`

-This route returns the replication backlog in number of objects and number of
+This route returns the replication backlog as a number of objects and
-total bytes for the specified extension type and location name.
-Replication
+number of total bytes for the specified extension type and location
-backlog represents the objects that have been queued for replication to another
+name.
+The replication backlog is the set of objects queued for
-location, but for which the replication task is not complete.
-If replication
+replication to another location, but for which replication is not yet
-for an object fails, failed object metrics are considered backlog.
+complete.
+If replication for an object fails, failed object metrics

-**Example Output**:
+are considered as backlog.

+#### Example Output

 ```
 "backlog":{